 Hatchet by Gary Paulsen

-The Case of the Peculiar Pink Fan: an Enola Holmes Mystery by Nancy Springer
+The Case of the Peculiar Pink Fan: An Enola Holmes Mystery by Nancy Springer

 Sherlock’s sister hones her detective skills in these historical mysteries.